schneiderOSP/Udemy_GO_micro/README.md

        POST http://localhost:8080/ net::ERR_CONNECTION_RESET (anonymous) @ (index):64

+and
+	Unchecked runtime.lastError: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received

 Is it sth about the docker/compose stuff?
 Or CORS?

 In Firefox however this got logged all the time: